ErillLab/Info-Theo-of-Composite-Motifs/README.md

 # Information Theory of Composite Motifs

-Computational simulations in support of our work on the information theory of composite motifs
+Computational simulations in support of our work on the information theory of composite motifs [(Mascolo & Erill, 2024)](https://doi.org/10.1101/2024.11.11.623117)

 ## Installation

-The dependencies are listed in the `ITCM_env.yml` file.
+The dependencies are listed in the `itcm_env_complete.yml` file.
 Conda users can create a specific environment with

-	conda env create -f ITCM_env.yml
+	conda env create -f itcm_env_complete.yml

 ## Usage